 Therefore, if you have the option to operate in and out of private IP addresses instead of public or elastic IP addresses consistently, do not step back.
 This is going to grab you some significant savings.

-A trend of “modest to huge” spends is followed in your AWS cloud bill due to transferring large volumes of data via public or elastic IP addresses.
+A trend of “modest to huge” spends is followed in your AWS cloud bill.
+This is due to transferring large volumes of data via public or elastic IP addresses.
 AWS customers usually neglect or forget the fact that compressing or caching their data before transferring can save quite an amount.

 Also, when you deploy production changes, do not forget to automate server-side compression and client-side caching post-deployment in your release automation cycle.